dmlc/dgl/examples/pytorch/model_zoo/chem/generative_models/jtnn/README.md

 ### Training

 To start training, use `python train.py`.
-By default, the script will use ZINC dataset with preprocessed vocabulary, and saving model checkpoint at the current working directory.
+By default, the script will use ZINC dataset with preprocessed vocabulary, and save model checkpoint at the current working directory.
 ```
   -s SAVE_PATH, --save_dir SAVE_PATH
                         Path to save checkpoint models, default to be current